Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Ability Message"				"0"

+			// The Super Tank has this many chances out of 100.0% to trigger the ability.
+			// --
+			// Minimum: 0.1 (Lowest chance)
+			// Maximum: 100.0 (Highest chance)
+			"Cloud Chance"					"33.3"

 			// The Super Tank's clouds do this much damage.
 			// --
 			// Minimum: 1.0